ibm-cloud-docs/cloud-activity-tracker/how-to/config_cli.md

 ## Show the details of the plugin
 {: #show}

-Use the 'bx plugin show activity-tracker' command to show the plugin details.
+Use the 'ibmcloud plugin show activity-tracker' command to show the plugin details.

 ```
-bx plugin show activity-tracker
+ibmcloud plugin show activity-tracker
 ```
 {: codeblock}

 The output looks as follows:

 ```
-bx plugin show activity-tracker
+ibmcloud plugin show activity-tracker

 Plugin                         activity-tracker
 Version                        3.3.0